ramyathay/travel_blog/README.md

 # travel_blog
-A React project with Express MVC and Mysql Database.
+A React project with Express MVC and MySql Database.

 To use the repo follow the steps below: